DavideTartaglia/StiffenedGas/README.md

 ## Prerequisites
 It does not require any additional package, you only need to have Julia v1.5.

 ## How do I install it?
-Why does it not work with pkg?
+Why is it not working with pkg?
 Being super simple, this is not even a real package, it's just a module that you need to include.

 Using it is very simple: